phillycc/phillycc.github.io/_posts/2014-09-21-era-facebook.md

 ![ERA Europe Facebook Web App]({{ "/images/" | append: page.img_large | prepend: site.baseurl | prepend: site.url  }})

 ### Coolest app features
-* Login in with Facebook
-* Inserts user's name, photos, and friends' profile pics
-* Posts a message to the user's Facebook wall
-* Option to send email about the app to friends
-* Logs and stores user stats in database
-* Cheesy 1970s-style music at the end
+We shot the video on a movie set at Full Sail University.
+With Facebook Connect, the film (converted to a Flash SWF file) offered a customized experience to the end user by inserting their name, photos, and friends' profile pics at strategic moments during the movie.
+I also gave users the ability to post a message on their Facebook wall and send an email notification about the app to their friends.

 ### Biggest accomplishments
-*
+* Mastering Facebook Graph API to retrieve user data, social login with Facebook, and leveraging ActionScript (inside a Flash file) to insert user data and photos at the appropriate keyframes.

 ### Technologies used
 * HTML/CSS